 We may need to consider: What different techniques and tactics can we use to steer our boat?
+Which ones are appropriate for our strengths?
+How might these differ depending on the water conditions?
 How much edge is required to turn the boat?
 What does this feel like?
 How can we turn our boat effectively without affecting our speed?
+How can we ensure we stick to our plans when setting up for turns?
+Where are the take-off points for our turns?
+What is the most appropriate position for our boat?
+How will we stay on the inside pole?
+What is the most appropriate sequence of paddle strokes to achieve our aim?